CubeXtreme/Hawk-breaker/README.md

 # Hawk-breaker
-Just a chill project for a crick-breaker, I'm bored
+Just a chill project for a brick-breaker, I'm bored